slatron/slatron.github.io/_posts/2021-05-28-finest-worksong-1.md

 Minstry aside, now this is what I call industrial music 8 )>.
 The boys made the term literal in this one.
 A call to action for workers.
 I'll need to get asn anvil hit in there for versimilitude.

 My horn patches are pretty weak, but I think I can handle this one without them.

+I'm really looking forward to this one.
+It seems very simple from the offset compared to some of my recent covers like "Leave" and "Exhuming McCarthy".